MustakAbsarKhan/File_Char_Remover/README.md

 1. Enter the directory path(s) where the files to be renamed are located.
 Separate multiple directories with commas.
 2. Enter the character or number to remove from the file names.
 3. Optionally, enter the character position to remove and the direction (left or right) from which to remove characters.
-4. Click the "Remove" button to start the renaming process.
+4. Press the "Enter" button to start the renaming process.

 The program will remove the specified character or number from the file names and display a message indicating the number of files renamed.
 If any errors occur during the renaming process, an error message will be displayed.